tbersez/netlogo_proj/README.md

-# Patern formation in discrete space and time with two diffusing morphogenes
+# Patern formation in discrete space and time model with two diffusing morphogenes
 *Postgraduate student project at Paris Saclay University*
 ### Abstract